Ah Xian case study

 Once cast, the bronze busts are sandblasted to create an even and smooth surface.
 To achieve the desired colour, the busts surface is heated with a gas flame blower and then a chemical spray is applied.
 Heat is required to gain the desired colour quickly.

 A final layer of wax is applied to the bronze surface to seal and polish it before Ah Xian paints or applies any gold leaf to it.
-Ah Xian uses these techniques to reanimate old traditions with his own vibrant sense of pleasure and enjoyment.

 In order to understand the value of Ah Xian's works, read how the art world responded to Metaphysica in the reviews attached.
 Other resource materials such as brochures, reviews, interviews, videos may help when approaching the activities.